 Early adulthood.

 College can be a time for financial missteps, given the additional freedom and opportunity that comes with leaving home for the first time.
-A 2021 study revealed that the average college student has more than $3,200 in credit card debt, which can be tough to manage on a tight budget.
+A 2023 survey showed that 42% of college students have credit card debt, which can be tough to manage on a tight budget.
 However, this doesn’t have to be the case.
 If your child learned about saving and budgeting as a child, they’re already more prepared to set out on their own than their peers who didn’t get these lessons.

 You may not be in charge of your grown child’s finances anymore, but you can still support their financial education by encouraging them to ask you questions and walking them through their first major financial decisions, like taking on a student loan or purchasing their first car.